 The Hogarth Lake Loop meanders through woods – which if its windy will be warmer – and skirts one of the lakes (markers were few and far between here) before returning to a wider, more traveled trail that heads to Burstall Pass.
 As you can see from the photos there is almost no elevation gain.

 The Hogarth Lakes Loop shares a trailhead with Burstall Pass – which is signed on the Smith-Dorrien/Spray Lakes Road.
 It’s directly across from the parking lot at the Chester Lake Trailhead – which is another supremely popular but more difficult snowshoe trail.
 From the Canmore Nordic Centre it’s 41.5 kilometres along the Smith Dorrien/Spray Lakes Road; from the turnoff to the Nakiska Ski Area turnoff, its 49 kilometres via Highway 40 and the Smith Dorrien Road.

-***For more ideas on easy snowshoeing trails in the Rockies pick up a copy of A Beginner’s Guide to Snowshoeing in the Canadian Rockies.***
+For more ideas on easy snowshoeing trails in the Rockies you might want to buy a copy of A Beginner’s Guide to Snowshoeing in the Canadian Rockies.

 Note: The Spray Lakes – Smith Dorrien Road is gravel and while it’s plowed and sanded, expect winter driving conditions.
 The area is in a snow belt.

 Click on the photo to bookmark to your Pinterest boards.